siva-123-hash/realmeWebsite/README.md

 Although I will be required to have an minimum understanding of design principles, example the difference between **padding** and **margin**.

 My main responsibilities will be converting client briefs & project details into concept designs with the goal of reaching production and finally live service.

+# Project Context
+As like most people I have a smartphone. realme is a Chinese smartphone manufacturer and a subsidiary of BBK Electronics.
+And for this project I proceed as if the smartphone manufacturer were seeking to build a UK version of their smartphone website.

+I was included into the development team and which was given a client brief, project details and a Adobe XD design file.
+These hypothetical details in this demo project is the actual realme UK website located here: https://www.realme.com/uk/